 The Fund will strive to avoid the use of physical delivery securities insofar as such securities must be properly safeguarded as are any valuable documents.
-The potential for fraud and loss is minimized with primary reliance upon book entry securities which do not involve the physical delivery of securities.

-f.
-Execution of Investment Transactions
+The potential for fraud and loss is minimized with primary reliance upon book entry securities which do not involve the physical delivery of securities. f.
+Execution of Investment Transactions g.
+Clear Delegation of Authority h.
+Development of Wire Transfer Authorizations

-Investment transactions shall be executed by Investment Managers pursuant to Investment Advisory Agreements.
-Pension office staff and Board Members are not authorized to execute investment transactions.
+Investment transactions shall be executed by investment managers pursuant to investment advisory agreements.
+The Fund's staff and Board Members are not authorized to execute investment transactions.